-7.1 Maintain The Scenic Character Of The Town
+7.1 Maintain the Scenic Character of the Town

 Scenic resources abound in Stonington.
 Scenic resources include significant portions of the villages of Mystic, Old Mystic, Pawcatuck and Stonington Borough.
 Each village has unique physical characteristics with historic backgrounds that contribute to their scenic nature and character.
 From many locations, there are scenic coastal views ranging from glimpses along various roads to expansive coastal views from parks and open space areas.
 Scenic coastal areas also include such unique areas as the trails on Barn Island and the historic riverfront village at Mystic Seaport Museum.

-Stonington's gently rolling uplands are a combination of wooded areas, open fields and pasture land and there are several historic homes and farm buildings.
+Stonington's gently rolling uplands are a combination of wooded areas, open fields and pasture land; and there are several historic homes and farm buildings.
 Undeveloped land contributes to the scenic beauty of Stonington.
 While some of this land is permanently protected from future development, much of it is privately owned land which might be developed at some time in the future.

-There are also a number of scenic roads, lined with stone walls, majestic trees and offering pastoral views.
+There are also a number of scenic roads lined with stone walls, majestic trees and offering pastoral views.
 Residents surveyed in 2013 agreed that the Town should work to protect scenic road features.
-Some roads are designated as scenic by the State or the Town and this offers a small amount of protection from inappropriate widening or other changes.
+Some roads are designated as "Scenic Roads" by the State or the Town, and this offers a small amount of protection from inappropriate widening or other changes.
 The Town's Scenic Road Ordinance should be reviewed to ensure it has good tools for protecting scenic roads.
+The Scenic Resources Map on the next page shows designated "Scenic Roads" as well as roads proposed for this designation.
 The Town has an "Adopt the Road" program to recognize public groups that volunteer to periodically pick up litter from their designated road, and there are roads in need of additional volunteers to help preserve their scenic beauty.

-Still, many of the elements that make roads scenic lie beyond the road or right-of way.
+Still, many of the elements that make roads scenic lie beyond the road or right-of-way.
 Stonewalls, significant canopy trees, rustic barns and scenic meadows are maintained by caring property owners.
 It is important that development along scenic roads limit the disturbance to stone walls, street trees, and other scenic features.

 Utility maintenance is another potential threat to scenic character.
 Finding an appropriate balance between community character and electrical and telephone reliability will be a continuing challenge.
-Since the Town's Tree-Warden is a part-time position, it is difficult to work cooperatively with the utility companies to limit pruning along scenic roads to the extent absolutely necessary to maintain reliability.
+The Town's Tree Warden is a part-time position and at times it is difficult to work cooperatively with the utility companies to limit pruning along scenic roads to the extent absolutely necessary to maintain reliability.